Most frequently asked questions.

 Where can I apply for external funding?

-Even if your supervisor has funding in place for you, receiving an undergraduate research award is a notable achievement to add to your resume, and will contribute to your success with future opportunities in academics and research.
+Even if your supervisor has funding in place for you, receiving an undergraduate research award is a notable achievement to add to your resume, and it will contribute to your success with future opportunities in academics and research.
 Plan to apply to any and all competitions you are eligible for.

 If you have an idea for a project, ask the supervisor if they are interested.
 A supervisor will tell you yes or no. Be open to trying new things, even if it's outside of your comfort zone.
 Research is about discovery, innovation and independence.
 There are resources within the laboratory and on‐campus to provide guidance as needed.